IliaZolas/loyalty-program/README.md

    rails db:seed
    ```

-   Make sure to copy these values for your http request either via postman or curl
+   Make sure to copy these values from your terminal after running `rails db:seed` for your http request either via postman or curl:

   ```
   Seeded Client: DemoClient (API key: some value)